 Italy is part of Schengen, which is a policy under the EU.
 This means that the Italian immigration office follows the same visa rules as other Schengen State members when it comes to allowing tourists to enter and travel in the country.

 Travellers with passports from most Americas, most of Europe, South Korea, Japan, Malaysia, Australia, New Zealand, and some Middle East can enter and travel to Italy for 90 days (EU/Schengen Members have freedom of movement).
-The rest of the nationalities not on the list must apply for a Schengen visa.

-Average cost of spending 3 weeks in Italy
+3 weeks in Italy budget

-If you can spend a little bit more, $1,700 will be more ideal.
-You get your own private room and try out local restaurants. a $2,300 budget for three weeks in Italy will be very comfortable, perhaps even the option to spend a few nights in a luxury hotel and dining out most of the time.
+A $5,000 budget for three weeks in Italy will be very comfortable for those seeking luxury.
+An option to spend a few nights in a luxury hotel and dine out most of the time.
 All these prices exclude the cost of your flight to and from Italy.

 Other basic travel tips